TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 _Blocks_: Service and Struct

 Generate a list endpoint for this service/struct.
-See the [guide on enumeration](../guide/enumeration).
+See the [Enumeration Guide](../guide/enumeration).

 #### `#auth`